jakubtomsu/awesome-odin/README.md

 ## Bindings
 List of Odin bindings to C/C++ libraries.

+If you can't find any binding, then you can try using this generator https://github.com/karl-zylinski/odin-c-bindgen (or write the bindings by hand).

 | Name | Description | License | Tags |
 | ---- | ----------- | ------- | ---- |
 | [Assimp](https://github.com/CoolDove/odin-assimp/tree/master) | Bindings for [Assimp](https://assimp.org/), Open Asset Import Library is a library to load various 3d file formats into a shared, in-memory imediate format.
 It supports more than 40 file formats for import and a growing selection of file formats for export | [MIT](https://github.com/CoolDove/odin-assimp/blob/master/LICENSE) | Assets, Gamedev, Format